-Great Works Courses offered in the Voluntary Core Curriculum Program for the Fall Semester of 2013:
+Great Works Courses offered in the Voluntary Core Curriculum Program for the Spring Semester of 2014:

 Political Science 150 - 00P Foundations of American Democracy